April 5, 2026

 Same firm.
 Similar unit allocations.
 Twenty years of distributions.

 Partner A converted slices into lifestyle.
 New house, school fees, everything quietly calibrated to peak income.
-Arrived at exit with capital returned, a modest pension, and a life that costs a lot to run — with no asset to fund it.
+Arrived at exit with capital returned, a modest pension, and a life that costs a lot to run with not enough assets to fund it.

 Same career.
 Same income history.
 Completely different outcome.